-The Housing Policy Group is led by Vikki McCall, Peter Matthews, and Steve Rolfe.
-It aims to reintegrate housing into social policy debates – to remind academics, policy-makers and practitioners that discussions of welfare, health, inequality and the future of the welfare state are incomplete without understanding homes.
-Over the next year, the group will be running interactive workshops on diversity in the housing sector, the role of housing in tackling increasing inequalities, and the interactions between housing, health and social care.
+The group’s overarching goal is to reintegrate housing into social policy debates – to remind academics, policy-makers and practitioners that discussions of welfare, health, inequality and the future of the welfare state are incomplete without understanding homes and housing.

 Climate Justice and Social Policy Group

-The Climate Justice and Social Policy Group is led by Matt Scott from National Energy Action, and Carolyn Snell.
-It will follow and critically assess the intersections between UK climate and social policy making and implementation, placing an emphasis on inequality, justice and underrepresented groups.
-The group will organise two SPA symposiums in 2021 and 2022 alongside a series of policy focused roundtable events.
+The Climate Justice and Social Policy Group is currently led by Carolyn Snell and Harriet Thomson.
+It follows and critically assesses the intersections between UK climate and social policy making and implementation, placing an emphasis on inequality, justice and underrepresented groups.